Top Ten Perennial Flowers for Hummingbirds

 5. Crocosmia (Montbretia)

-Montbretia is a handsome perennial.
-Lucifer Montbretia, one of our favorite varieties?
-Devilishly so.
+Montbretia is a striking perennial.
+One of our favorites is the devilishly handsome Lucifer Montbretia.
 Hummingbirds adore its striking red blooms during summer, and dramatic spikes of foliage add visual appeal during the rest of the year.

 6. Agastache (Hyssop)